dofahy/casino-reg-ie/README.md

 # regulate-ie

-API for regulations on gambling in Ireland
+API for regulations in Ireland

 data: